pritunl/mongo-go-driver/README.md

 -------------------------
 ## Requirements

-- Go 1.10 or higher if using the driver as a dependency.
-Go 1.16 or higher if building the driver yourself.
-We aim to support the latest supported versions of go.
+- Go 1.13 or higher.
+We aim to support the latest versions of Go.
+  - Go 1.18 or higher is required to run the driver test suite.
-- MongoDB 2.6 and higher.
+- MongoDB 3.6 and higher.

 -------------------------
 ## Installation

-The recommended way to get started using the MongoDB Go driver is by using go modules to install the dependency in your project.
+The recommended way to get started using the MongoDB Go driver is by using Go modules to install the dependency in your project.
 This can be done either by importing packages from `github.com/pritunl/mongo-go-driver` and having the build step install the dependency or by explicitly running